mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 * **Solved -** Support agent provides a solution to the customer.
 Status in the solved status for 48 hours before it is set to “Closed” status While the ticket is in a “Solved” status any response from the customer will re-open the ticket.

-* **Closed -** The support agent provides the customer with a solution that resolves their issue.
+* **Closed -** If no response is recorded a ticket in a Solved status will be set to Closed automatically after 48 hours.
 A response to the ticket will open a new ticket.

 #### Ticket Level